Justin-Watkins/Justin-Watkins.github.io/09-Research.md

 Consumer research takes many forms and is leveraged in different ways and in different contexts.
-This chapter will discuss different research techniques within the context of a professional sports team.
+This chapter will discuss different research techniques within our context.
 This would be an easy chapter to skip.
 Most people don't like surveys.
 They don't like taking them and they would like thinking about how to design them even less.
 Analyzing them is tedious and painful and is typically repetitive in nature.
-Research is just difficult and unless you have a PhD or worked in the research industry, it is unlikely that you have extensive experience with it.
+Research is just difficult and unless you have a PhD (This is what PHDs do) or worked in the research industry, it is unlikely that you have extensive experience with it.

 Additionally, results are often only considered in a cursory fashion.
 The person who understands the results the best will be the designer and analyst.
 This is partly because many of the internal consumers will only be interested in a narrow band of concerns.
 This can be discouraging.

-Furthermore, proper reseasearch is a very large topic.
+Furthermore, proper research is a very large topic.
 In chapters \@ref(chapter5) and \@ref(chapter6) we mention that it would be easy to write an entire book on pricing and segmentation.
 It would be easy to fill multiple volumes on consumer research and these topics clearly overlap.
 You can find any number of these tomes on ebay or on other market sites being traded at a significant discount.
 It would be useful to purchase a few of them to add to your library.
 These topics are old and well understood.
 Having a few references is advised.
 This chapter will discuss two main topics:

 1. The basics of experiment design and hypothesis testing
 2. Planning and designing surveys

 We'll only be able to cover a sliver of topics and techniques that you will likely face at some point in your career.
 We have already discussed ANOVA and a few other mechanisms to analyze experiments, but we didn't discuss how those experiments need to be designed in order to validate our techniques.
 This is where the term _statistical significance_ gets thrown around.
 However, most people don't understand it.
 It is used in a narrow context around hypothesis testing.
 It is a mathematical artifact and doesn't mean that a survey isn't good or useful.
 We'll discuss it a little later.

 I included experiment design here because it is a topic in which most people don't have any experience.
 Indeed, many business leaders aren't well versed in research in any practical way and have a difficult time navigating and consuming it.
 I'd like you to come away from this chapter with a few pieces of knowledge that will help you grasp research.
-This might read a little cynically.
+This might read a little cynically, but here is some food for thought.

 - You can't always trust it
 - Different techniques can lead to more practical outcomes